Hossein Valamanesh

 Private collection, Sydney

-Sufism, Buddhism and the natural world, there was a strong spiritual dimension to Valamanesh's oeuvre, as well as a desire to explore his personal history as a migrant.
-He is perhaps best known in this respect for his performance Longing, belonging (1997; Art Gallery of New South Wales Collection, Sydney) in which he lit a pyre atop a Persian rug in the middle of the Australian outback.
+The artist reflected from time to time on his own migrant experience—as in his sculptural performance Longing, belonging (1997; Art Gallery of New South Wales Collection, Sydney) in which he lit a pyre atop a Persian rug in the middle of the outback to commemorate his twenty-fifth year in Australia.
 Yet, as the artist once told the critic John McDonald, “It’s a presumption that everything I do must have some relation to my cultural background as though I’m not observing what’s around me.
 It’s a big mistake.”
+(John McDonald, ‘Hossein Valamanesh 1949-2021,’ Sydney Morning Herald, 1 February 2022)

 Valamanesh died in 2022, aged 72, survived by his wife and son.